PhilipYip1988/python-notebooks/setup/readme.md

 ## Install Python Extension

 VSCode is a general purpose code editor.
-Install the Python Extension in VSCode.
+Install the Python and Jupyter Extensions in VSCode.

 ## Install Mambaforge